Associate Clinical Professor & Director, BCIP

 A Boston College Law School faculty member since 1996, Beckman is the recipient of the highest teaching awards bestowed by Boston College, including the University Distinguished Teaching Award, the Law School's Award for Faculty Excellence, and the Ruth-Arlene Howe Black Law Students Association Faculty Member of the Year Award.
 In addition to the BCIP Clinic and Wrongful Convictions seminar, Beckman has also taught the Boston College Defender Criminal Defense Trial Clinic and courses in criminal law, criminal procedure, constitutional law, the Supreme Court, white collar crime, and criminal punishment.

 Beckman is an honors graduate of Harvard College and the University of Michigan Law School, where she was Editor-in-Chief of the Michigan Law Review and received the Henry M. Bates Memorial Scholarship, the Law School's top honor.
 She served as a law clerk to the Hon.
 Sandra Day O'Connor of the Supreme Court of the United States and to Hon.
 Frank Coffin of the United States Court of Appeals for the First Circuit.
 Prior to joining the BC Law faculty, Beckman practiced law for seven years with law firms in Boston and Chicago.
 Her practice included criminal and civil litigation in state and federal trial and appellate courts, administrative agency proceedings, and internal corporate investigations.

-The former Captain of the Harvard Women's Swimming and Water Polo teams, Beckman was the First New England woman to swim across the English Channel and was ranked first in the United States and third in the world among female marathon swimmers.
-She is a Nationally ranked U.S. Masters Swimmer and serves on the National Board of Review for USA Swimming.
+A former captain of the Harvard Women's Swimming & Diving and Water Polo teams, Beckman was the first New England woman to swim across the English Channel and was ranked first in the United States and third in the world among female marathon swimmers.
+A nationally ranked United States Masters swimmer, in 2020 Beckman was inducted into the New England Masters Swimming Hall of Fame.